GnanaDeepthi/video-media-component/README.md

 - By clicking 'Open Modal' we can see the video playing in modal view.

 - When playing the video if we scroll the window then we can see the video sticked in the stickyposition of the input we given.

+- we can provide mp4 file or ogg file or youtube url .It will play according to the priority we given.